treseco/ctf_writeups/LACTF_2024/writeups.md

 #writeup

 # LACTF 2024
-I was able to participate in LACTF this weekend with (WolvSec)[] and it was a lot of fun.
-I worked on some of the reversing challenges.
-These are my writeups for `glottem`, `the-secret-of-java-island` and `aplet321`.
+I was able to participate in LACTF this weekend with [WolvSec](https://wolvsec.org) and it was a lot of fun.
+We ended up placing 166th in the open division.
+These are my writeups for `glottem`, `the-secret-of-java-island` and `aplet321` reversing challenges.

 ## glottem
 + Category: Rev
 + Author: aplet123
-+ Points: TODO
++ Points: 455
-+ Solves: TODO
++ Solves: 89
 ***
 ##### Description
 > Haha glottem good!